 Take your time

 You need enough time with a car to make sure it does everything you want it to do.
-Dealers now sometimes offer overnight, 24-hour or weekend test drives, so ask if that’s possible.
+Car dealers now sometimes offer overnight, 24-hour or weekend test drives, so ask if that’s possible.

 You’ll also want to see how comfortable the car is to drive.
 Is the driver’s seat fully adjustable?
 The driving position should feel comfortable, while at the same time able to feel in full control.